aquib-1980/HR_analytics_dashboard/README.md

 # HR_analytics_dashboard
-Created a Dashboard which provides key insights into employee attrition, average salary, age distribution, job roles, and education levels.
+Created a Dashboard using Power BI which provides key insights into employee attrition, average salary, age distribution, job roles, and education levels.
 It visualizes data using Power BI to help HR teams identify trends, understand workforce dynamics, and support strategic decision-making.